ContentSquare/chproxy/README.md

 Chproxy, is an http proxy for [ClickHouse](https://ClickHouse.yandex) database.
 It provides the following features:

 - May proxy requests to multiple distinct `ClickHouse` clusters depending on the input user.
 For instance, requests from `appserver` user may go to `stats-raw` cluster, while requests from `reportserver` user may go to `stats-aggregate` cluster.
 - May map input users to per-cluster users.
 This prevents from exposing real usernames and passwords used in `ClickHouse` clusters.
+Additionally this allows mapping multiple distinct input users to a single `ClickHouse` user.
 - May accept incoming requests via HTTP and HTTPS.
 - May limit HTTP and HTTPS access by IP/IP-mask lists.
 - May limit per-user access by IP/IP-mask lists.